The Pigmentation Routine

 The Ordinary Pigmentation Routine

 Note: This is one of the original regimens put together by Deciem back in 2016.
 Since then, Deciem has updated The Ordinary conflicts.
 The vitamin c derivatives had no conflicts at all.
 Then in November 2020, Deciem said not to use any vitamin c with their niacinamide serum or powder.
 Now they suggest that if you have used them without irritation, you may continue to do so.

 This was one of the first routines I followed, and I had no issues using Niacinamide and MAP together.
 However, to be safe, I have put Niacinamide in the morning and MAP in the evening.

 Read more about pigmentation and melasma here including photos and more product suggestions.

 - Magnesium Ascorbyl Phosphate (Vitamin C)**.
 This is being reformulated.
 You could look at Ascorbyl Glucoside or Ascorbyl Tetraisopalmitate.

 - Azelaic Acid (Direct Acids)

-Deciem say you could add the vitamin c Ascorbyl Tetraisopalmitate Solution in the evening just before Azelaic Acid for added support.
+- * you could add Ascorbyl Tetraisopalmitate Solution before Azelaic Acid for added support.

-Alpha Arbutin is a water based serum that helps fades dark spots and pigmentation.
+Alpha Arbutin is a water-based serum that helps fades dark spots and pigmentation.
 It can be used in the morning and evening by applying just a couple of drops to cleansed skin.
-Once you feel the Alpha Arbutin has been absorbed, apply Niacinamide followed by MAP.
+Once you feel the Alpha Arbutin has been absorbed, you can apply the next product.